adoin/Slime-UI/README.md

 - 🎯 Complete type hints to improve development experience
 - 🛠️ Rich utility functions and Hooks to improve development efficiency
 - 🔄 Support hot updates to enhance development experience
-- 🔧 Equipped with a one-click package renaming script to replace @mylib with your own package name
+- 🔧 Equipped with a one-click package renaming script to replace @slime with your own package name
 - ⚡️ Based on Vite/Rollup to build ESM and CJS products
 - ❤️ Equipped with two packaging modes: unified packaging with gulp + rollup or individual package builds with rollup/vite, developers can choose based on their preference
 - 📝 Version and release management for multiple packages using changeset